-3. Personal use asset: You may get an exemption from capital gains tax if you hold cryptocurrency as a personal use asset.
-In practice, it is rare for the Personal Use Asset rule to apply unless you have held crypto for a short period with the intention to purchase an item for personal use.
-Personal Use Assets are broadly items purchased for less than $10,000 of cryptocurrency to directly buy something else with crypto for personal use or consumption.
-Personal use rules are complex, but you can learn more in our dedicated guide on how crypto personal use assets work.
+3. Personal use asset: You may get an exemption from capital gains tax if you spend crypto which is a personal use asset.
+The rules around personal use assets are complex, but you can learn more in our dedicated guide on how crypto personal use assets work.

 If you lose your private key or your crypto is stolen by a hacker or scammer, you may be able to claim a capital loss.
-It all depends on whether you can prove what you lost - and that you can prove that you won't be able to recoup your loss.
+It all depends on whether you can prove what you lost and that what you lost is irrecoverable.
 Learn more in our dedicated ATO lost crypto guide.

 There are cases where crypto is treated as income and thus attracts Income Tax directly without being subject to Capital Gains, even if you're an individual investor.